Aru Rainbowfish - Melanotaenia picta

 Recommended Aquarium Size:

-A practical minimum is 180 litres for a group, with a tank length of at least 100–120 cm recommended.
-Larger aquariums are better for mixed rainbowfish communities or larger groups, as this species is active and displays best when it has room to swim.
+A practical minimum is 150–180 litres for a group, with a tank length of at least 90–100 cm recommended.
+Larger aquariums of 200 litres or more are preferred for mature groups, mixed rainbowfish displays and stronger long-term colour development.

 Water Conditions: